verifiedninja/webapp/README.md

 ## Feedback

 All feedback is welcome.
-Let me know if you have any suggestions, questions, or criticisms.
-If something is not idiomatic to Golang, please let me know know so we can make it better.
+This code is no longer maintained, but can be used as a real-world example of how to build a web application using Golang.